Loading…

 via ANA content4.0h

-Beyond compliance: 47 more competencies in the framework available to plan as you go.
+Beyond the target: more competencies in the framework available to demonstrate as you go.

 03 · Stakeholder Reports

-Audit-ready evidence, pre-built for the people who need to read them.
+Evidence built for the people who actually read it.

-Three packages: Dean & Curriculum Committee, Accreditor, Grant officer.
-Each report is requested by you, then reviewed and published by the Learner+ team — never auto-generated, never inflated.
-Reports cite framework version + primary-source PDF, surface your HHS Foundational 40 / high-evidence / JAMA 2024 alignment, and ship as both a downloadable snapshot and a 30-day signed share link the recipient opens without an account — the "receipts" required for site visits and accreditation cycles.
+Three packages — Dean & Curriculum Committee, Accreditor, Grant officer.
+You request a report; the Learner+ team reviews it and publishes it.
+Never auto-generated, never inflated.
+Each one cites the framework version and primary source, shows your HHS Foundational 40 / high-evidence / JAMA 2024 alignment, and ships as a downloadable snapshot plus a 30-day signed link the recipient opens without an account — documentation you can bring to a site visit or accreditation review.

 Grant Deliverable